denpadokei/CameraPlus/README.md

 # Requirements
 CameraPlus is an external plugin.
-BSIPA is required to load it on the game side.
+You need BSIPA to load the plug-in, so install BSIPA first.
 Please install BSIPA using ModAssistant or obtain it from the following page.
 Please note that it may not be supported when updating the game version.
 [BSIPA Link](https://bsmg.github.io/BeatSaber-IPA-Reloaded/)